 “Koinonia really strives to place direct support staff in the house who are a good match for the people they care for,” said Nancy.
 The DSPs really get to know the individuals they care for, and they truly respect them, noted Nancy.

-Nancy believes fully in the trauma-informed care that Koinonia provides—and the high quality of its staff.
+Nancy believes fully in the trauma-informed care that Koinonia provides, as well as the high quality of its staff.

 “Koinonia expects more from their DSPs, they have a high standard, and they, therefore, get more,” said Nancy.
 “And they take good care of their employees.”